-\mbox{There is a second common notion of Lie algebras over the integers:} \begin{definition} An \textit{isotropic Lie algebra} (over $\ZZ$) is an abelian group $\mathfrak{g}$ with a binary operation $[-,-] $ satisfying $[u,u] = 0$ and $[u, [v, w]] +[w, [u, v]] +[v, [w, u]] =0$ \mbox{for all $u,v,w \in \mathfrak{g}$.} \end{definition} Write $\Lie^i[V]$ for the free isotropic Lie algebra on an abelian group.
+\mbox{There is a second common notion of Lie algebras over the integers:} \begin{definition} A \textit{totally isotropic Lie algebra} (over $\ZZ$) is an abelian group $\mathfrak{g}$ with a binary operation $[-,-] $ satisfying $[u,u] = 0$ and $[u, [v, w]] +[w, [u, v]] +[v, [w, u]] =0$ \mbox{for all $u,v,w \in \mathfrak{g}$.} \end{definition} \begin{remark} Some sources use the term ``Lie algebra" for what we call ``totally isotropic Lie algebra", and the term ``quasi-Lie algebra" for what we call ``Lie algebra". \end{remark}

+Write $\Lie^i[V]$ for the free totally isotropic Lie algebra on an abelian group.
 If $V$ is free on some set $S$, we use the notation $\Lie^i[S]$, and if $S=\mathbf{k}$, we write $\Lie^i[c_1,\ldots,c_k]$.
-It is evident that the free Lie algebra $\Lie[V]$ on an abelian group $V$ maps to the free isotropic Lie algebra $\Lie^i[V]$ on $V$. have the well-known property that the free isotropic Lie algebra $\Lie^i[V]$ on a free abelian group $V$ is again a free abelian group (cf. Corollary 0.10 in \cite{reutenauer2003free}) .
+It is evident that the free Lie algebra $\Lie[V]$ on an abelian group $V$ maps to the free totally isotropic \mbox{Lie algebra $\Lie^i[V]$ on $V$.} have the property that the free totally isotropic Lie algebra $\Lie^i[V]$ on a free abelian group $V$ is again a free abelian group (cf.\ \cite[Corollary 0.10]{reutenauer2003free}).
 This is \textit{not} true for free Lie algebras in the sense of \mbox{Definition \ref{LAdef}.} For example, the free Lie algebra $\Lie[c_1]$ on one generator $c_1$ has underlying $\ZZ$-module $\ZZ \oplus \ZZ/2$ generated by $c_1$ and $[c_1,c_1]$ with $2[c_1,c_1]=0$.
 However, totally isotropic Lie algebras are overly restrictive in our context: first, they cannot be defined as algebras over an operad.
-Moreover, several natural examples of interest (related to algebraic Andr\'{e}-Quillen homology groups or spectral Lie algebras over $\FF_2$, cf. \cite{goerss1990andre}, \cite{camarena2016mod}) only satisfy the weaker antisymmetry axiom $[u,v] = -[v,u]$.
+Moreover, several natural examples of interest (related to algebraic Andr\'{e}-Quillen homology groups or spectral Lie algebras over $\FF_2$, cf.\ \cite{goerss1990andre}, \cite{camarena2016mod}) only satisfy the weaker antisymmetry axiom $[u,v] = -[v,u]$.
 We will therefore focus on Lie algebras.